cacao-org/docs/pages/cacao/cacao_selfRM.md

 - for each mode, there are four possible pairs of sequences: `++`, `--`, `+-`, and `-+`, with each of these pairs occurring exactly twice
 - for each mode, for each pair of sequences (occurs twice in the 8 iterations), the preceeding mode sequences are opposite in the two occurences.
 For example, in the example above, for mode m2, the `+-` sequence occurs twice, at iterations 0 (for which the preceeding m1 sequence pair is `+-`) and 7 (for which the preceeding m1 sequence pair is `-+`)

-These poke patterns are designed to minimize temporal bleeding effects between modes, ensuring the measurement is as clean as possible and immune to poke-induced vibrations.
+These poke patterns are designed to balance temporal bleeding effects between modes, ensuring the measurement is as clean as possible and immune to poke-induced vibrations.
 Assuming linearity, the temporal signature of pairs mode m1 `+-` and `-+` will be opposite, so that when added they will not contribute to the measurement of mode m2 `+-`.

 {% include tip.html content="
 To take full advantage of the sign-balancing propeeties of the poke sequence, the number of iteration `mfilt.selfRM.nbiter` should be set to a multiple of 8.